 C-Change offers services that assess the:

-C-Change also develops and implements practices to support culture change focusing on collaboration, inclusion and diversity, and mentoring in academic health centers.
+• C-Change also develops and implements practices to support culture change practices focusing on collaboration, inclusion, diversity, and mentoring in the academic health sciences.